sipherr/depression/README.md

 # The Mans Guide to overcoming depression
-First of all, the first step is to <b>acknoledge you have a mental illness</b>.
+The first step is to <b>acknoledge you have a mental illness</b>.

-I fought this harddd.
+This task can be exceedingly difficult for most men.
+We do not want to accept any perceived weakness from our peers.
+Let me tell you, your weaknesses will shine when your wife leaves, you are broke or some other catostrophic event comes at the hands of your poor choices.

 I found myself going to the doctors office often, digestive issues (Gastritis)  and skin problems (doctors all had different opinons of the skin conditions which none of the medications had any effect).
 Disorder and chaos (do you clean your living area? do you neglect doing laundry?) bread depression.
 My life was full of it.

 # Journal